 The raid checkpoints boost is for the boss checkpoints only

-We can complete the checkpoint at the Raid Boss by either playing with you or playing for you.
+We can complete the checkpoint at the Raid Boss by playing for you.
 We at Gurdians4U realize that the last boss of an insufficient team can be extremely stressful and we’re here to fill that role and help you defeat The Leviathan Raid and other raid bosses before the reset hits!

 Destiny 2 has just reprised the series’s very first raid, the Vault of Glass, making smart but subtle changes to bring this beloved experience into the modern game.